Our films would not be possible without the support of our wonderful

 Productions, a creative team of documentary makers with its own production

-and myself in 1992, Captured Time has won more than 50 awards at major
+facility in Litchfield, Connecticut.
+In 1992, Captured Time has won more than 50 awards at major

 film and video festivals.